giantswarm/rfc/cluster-api-state-metrics-adoption/README.md

 ##### Cons

 - As different CAPI versions might exist on different kind of MCs we have to ensure that CASM is downwards compatible over multiple providers/teams.
-- Transient dependencies from multiple providers will cause issues.
+- Transitive dependencies from multiple providers will cause issues.

 #### code separation per provider